WokLibCodeClub/Python-Clock/Step6-Making-the-hands-move/README_trinket.md

 The first step for the minute hand is to work out **how many degrees this hand moves every second**.

 **Here is a very important point:** Python is really good at doing calculations.
 So coders *never* have to work out difficult sums - the computer can do that.
-What the coder has to do is **_work out the right formula_** to give the computer so the computer can calculate the right answer.
+What the coder has to do is **_work out the right formula_** to give the computer, so the computer can calculate the right answer.

 To work out the formula for how many degrees the minute hand moves every second we can use these facts: